-Petitioner prays that, pursuant to Rule 7.02, Texas Rules of Disciplinary Procedure, discipline identical with that imposed by the District of Columbia Court of Appeals and that
+5. The Commission prays that, pursuant to Rule 9.02, Texas Rules of Disciplinary imposing discipline identical with that imposed by the United States Patent and Trademark Office and that the Commission have such other and further relief to which it may be entitled.